Office: (404) 975-4800

 You must also have relevant qualifications and licenses to carry certain goods.
 Some types of dangerous cargo require additional training.

 CDL drivers also need to ensure they stay updated with the laws and regulations around commercial trucking wherever they operate.
-These laws can often differ as you pass state borders, so ensure you understand what is required of you in each route you drive.
+These laws can often differ as you pass state borders, so ensure you understand what is required of you in each state you drive.

 Conclusion